 While our products aren’t available for sale in Rwanda or Ghana (yet!), you are welcome to visit our partner artisan groups and shop their own collections of beautifully handmade goods!
 Please reach out to firstname.lastname@example.org for more information and a shopping guide.

 We want you to love our products as much as we do!
-That’s why, if you are not completely satisfied with your purchase, we will gladly accept returns within 10 days of the arrival of your order.
-Please contact email@example.com to give us a heads up, and once we have receive the returned order we will issue you a full refund.
+If you are not completely satisfied with your purchase, we will gladly accept returns within 10 days of the arrival of your order.
+Please contact email@example.com to give us a heads up.
+Once we receive the returned order, we will issue you a full refund.
 Please note that, as a nonprofit organization, we are not able to cover the shipping costs for returns (unless you received a damaged item).
 For more information on our shipping and returns policy, click here.

 You can see and shop our products at a range of stores across the U.S. and the globe!
 Check out our Stockists Page to find out where.

-Studio visits are also available by appointment at our office in NYC.
+Studio visits are also available by appointment at our showroom in Long Island City.
 Please reach out to firstname.lastname@example.org to request an appointment.

 Have a store?
 We’d love to work with you!
 Email email@example.com for our catalog and more information on our wholesale policies.